akeneo/pim-docs/import_and_export_data/guides/automate-import-exports.rst

 .. tip::

-    Don’t forget to add `--username` if you want to see the job in the history.
+    Don’t forget to add `--username` if you want to see the job in the history of a given user.
     Example for user ‘admin’:
     `bin/console akeneo:batch:publish-job-to-queue csv_product_import --env=prod --username admin`